AsadJeewa/Learning-to-Generalise-in-Sparse-Reward-Navigation-Environments/README.md

 - --env-args allows for the specification of custom training settings i..e to train using one of the 3 algorihtms (curriculum, curiosity and hybrid)

-- string must contain "CURRICULUM" for training under the curriculum setting
+  - String must contain "CURRICULUM" for training under the curriculum setting

-- string must contain "CURIOSITY" for training under the curiosity setting
+  - String must contain "CURIOSITY" for training under the curiosity setting

-- string must contain "CURIOSITY_CURRICULUM" for training under the hybrid setting
+  - String must contain "CURIOSITY_CURRICULUM" for training under the hybrid setting

 - Additionally, reward shaping may be used

-- string must contain "RAY_DIRECTED" to reward agents for moving in the direction of open rays i.e. with no obstacles in said direction
+  - String must contain "RAY_DIRECTED" to reward agents for moving in the direction of open rays i.e. with no obstacles in said direction

-- string must contain "DISTANCE_DIRECTED" to reward agents for moving closer to the target
+  - String must contain "DISTANCE_DIRECTED" to reward agents for moving closer to the target